daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 {% endhighlight %}

-There is another standard data stream called _stderr_ that, despite the name, is not necessarily just for error messages, although that is one way to use it. stderr is a stream where you can print user-facing messages without them accidentally being interpreted as _output data_ to be read by the next process in the pipeline.
+There is another standard data stream called _stderr_ that, despite the name, is not necessarily just for error messages, although that is a common way to use it.  stderr is a stream where you can print user-facing messages without them accidentally being interpreted as _output data_ to be read by the next process in the pipeline.

+The syntax for "redirecting" some output to stderr is `>&2`. `>` means "pipe stdout into" whatever is on the right, which could be a file, etc., and `&2` is a reference to "file descriptor #2" which is stderr.

+To better illustrate the difference between stdout and stderr, here is a code example with a function that prints a message to stderr for informational purposes (to tell the user that some work is happening), and then, after the work is done (simulated by a 2 second pause), the output data is printed to stdout.

+Then, we call our function and capture its output into a variable.
+When we print the variable's value at the end, we can see that the value is only the stdout from the function, and not the stderr (which was only printed for informational purposes).

 {% highlight bash %}
-todo: example
+the_best_dinosaur() {
+  echo "Thinking..." >&2
+  sleep 2
+  echo "stegosaurus"
+}

+# Runs `the_best_dinosaur` function, storing its output in the variable `dino`.
+dino="$(the_best_dinosaur)"

+echo "The best dinosaur is $dino."
 {% endhighlight %}

+When you run this program, it prints:

+{% highlight text %}
+Thinking...
+The best dinosaur is stegosaurus.
+{% endhighlight %}

+If we had printed _everything_ to stdout, including the "Thinking..." message, the output would have looked like this, which isn't quite what we want:

+{% highlight text %}
+The best dinosaur is Thinking... stegosaurus.
+{% endhighlight %}

+The same idea applies to working at the command line.
+Imagine if the function above ...
+TODO: finish this thought / example

 # Comments?